leiakcy/DH110/Assignment 6/README.md

 Access Passcode: is.0&67j

 ### Summary
-The user's impression of the high-fidelity wireframes were that they are simple, and minimalistic.
-She really enjoyed
+The user's impression of the high-fidelity wireframes were that they are simple, straightforward and minimalistic.
+She really enjoyed how not wordy the pages are, and how easily she can navigate across the website.
+However, she thinks the font sizes of the website may be too small for senior citizens to read.
+This feedback is very useful to be because it made me more aware of the accessibility of the website, and I will be sure to make some changes to my high-fidelity prototype.
+Out of the three design variations, her favorite was the one with the yellow color scheme, because it enlightens the mood, and illustrates how fun and happy the website is.

 ## Accessibility (color-contrast) check